 Online gambling laws has made many people very nervous about spending any money online.
 Since UIGEA was passed, many online casinos have stopped accepting US players, some casino software providers have stopped licensing to casinos who serve US players, and most frustratingly, many payment processors refuse to accept US customers, and the ones that do may not allow casino deposits.
+This also also caused an increase in online casino scams, as some blacklisted casinos will take your deposit, but not pay you your winnings.
 With all of these hurdles it’s easy to feel like gambling online is completely illegal, and an illicit activity that will have federal agents knock on your door.
 But this just isn’t true, and here’s what you really need to know about US Online Gambling Laws:

 While UIGEA is a federal law, it is typically viewed as enforced at the state level.
 This is important to consider because there is no federal laws banning gambling.
 The only federal laws (such as the Wire Act) were passed in an attempt to lessen racketeering and scams.